 Related reading: 4 top tips that will make you kiss like a pro

 Women may have reservations with premarital sex.
 Age of first sexual act is also early in men though by a small margin.

 Men are more likely to arrange the place of meeting.

 Women are more likely to refuse in case of unavailability of contraceptives.

 Regarding actual intercourse, it’s unclear as to who takes the initiative.
 The first time may be difficult for both.

 Women are less likely to reach orgasm and are likely to harbour more disappointment and guilt.
 They are also more likely to be done in one while men prefer to get more action if time permits.
 Women also expect professing of love, cuddling or pillow talk and commitment.

 Later contact and impact on future relationships

-For both sexes this is likely to depend on satisfaction derived from the act.
+For both sexes, this is likely to depend on the satisfaction derived from the act.

-In case of a more-than casual relationship, a new milestone is reached and the bond becomes stronger for both sexes.
+In the case of a more-than-casual relationship, a new milestone is reached, and the bond becomes more reliable for both sexes.